-Although the expectation is that the majority of children will move through the programmes of study at broadly the same pace, the 2014 National Curriculum states: 'Decisions about when to progress should always be based on the security of children's understanding and their readiness to progress to the next stage.'
-If a child's needs are best met by following an alternative plan, including coverage of the content from a previous year, this will be overseen by the SENDCo, in collaboration with the class teacher and with the knowledge of SMT.
+The expectation is that the majority of children will move through the programmes of study at broadly the same pace, if a child's needs are best met by following an alternative plan, including coverage of the content from a previous year, this will be overseen by the SENDCo, in collaboration with the class teacher and with the knowledge of SLT.
 Specific arrangements for the provision of children with SEND will be communicated to parents and carers during SEND and Individual Education Plan reviews.